Mars-Robotics-Association/Orion/README.md

  * ContinuousRotationServo class has been added to the FTC SDK.
  * Range.clip() method has been overloaded so it can support this operation for int, short and byte integers.
  * Some changes have been made (new methods added) on how a user can access items from the hardware map.
- * Users can now set the zero power behavior for a DC motor so that the motor will brake or float when power is zero.
+ * Users can now set the zero power phobosBehavior for a DC motor so that the motor will brake or float when power is zero.
  * Prototype Blockly Programming Mode has been added to FTC Robot Controller.
 Users can place the Robot Controller into this mode, and then use a device (such as a laptop) that has a Javascript enabled browser to write Blockly-based Op Modes directly onto the Robot Controller.
  * Users can now configure the robot remotely through the FTC Driver Station app.
  * Android Studio project supports Android Studio 2.1.x and compile SDK Version 23 (Marshmallow).